looker-open-source/looker-load-testing/README.md

 found in [nuke-from-orbit](/nuke-from-orbit).

 This system makes use of [LocustIO](https://locust.io/) to coordinate and report on load testing.
-The key concept here is each test is defined in a python script that defines the test itself as well as setup and teardown proceedures (e.g. logging in, logging out, etc.) Think of each script as a manifest for a specific test.
+The key concept here is each test is defined in a python script that defines the test itself as well as setup and teardown procedures (e.g. logging in, logging out, etc.) Think of each script as a manifest for a specific test.
 The advantage of defining tests in code is they are extremely flexible, meaning you can encapsulate just about any test scenario you need.

 ## Local Testing

 The Pipfile and locustfile in this directory can be used for local testing.
-Install the python dependencies using [Pipenv](https://pipenv.pypa.io/en/latest/) by involking `pipenv install --ignore-pipfile`
+Install the python dependencies using [Pipenv](https://pipenv.pypa.io/en/latest/) by invoking `pipenv install --ignore-pipfile`

 Then, modify `locustfile.py` to match your testing criteria.
 Some things you will want to change are the `SITE` and `DASH_ID` global variables and the `timeout` and `wait_time` arguments in the `LocustUser` class.